awsdocs/aws-sct-user-guide/doc_source/CHAP-converting-fastload-rsql.md

    AWS SCT displays the **Load scripts** window\.

-1.
+1. Do one of the following:

-   1. If your Teradata FastLoad job scripts don't include the substitution variables, choose **No substitution variables**, and then choose **OK** to add scripts to your AWS SCT project\.
+   + If your Teradata FastLoad job scripts don't include the substitution variables, choose **No substitution variables**, and then choose **OK** to add scripts to your AWS SCT project\.

-   1. If your Teradata FastLoad job scripts include the substitution variables, configure the substitution variables\.
+   + If your Teradata FastLoad job scripts include the substitution variables, configure the substitution variables\.
 For more information, see [Configuring substitution variables in FastLoad job scripts](#CHAP-converting-fastload-rsql-variables)\.

 ## Configuring substitution variables in Teradata FastLoad job scripts with AWS SCT<a name="CHAP-converting-fastload-rsql-variables"></a>

 Your Teradata FastLoad job scripts might include substitution variables\.
 For example, you can use a single script with substitution variables to load data to different databases\.

-Before you run a FastLoad job script with substitution variables, you should assign the values for all variables\.
+Before you run a FastLoad job script with substitution variables, make sure to assign the values for all variables\.
 To do this, you can use other tools or applications such as a Bash script, UC4 \(Automic\), and so on\.

 AWS SCT can resolve and convert substitution variables only after you assign their values\.
-Before you start the conversion of your source Teradata FastLoad job scripts, make sure that you assigned values for all substitution variables\.
+Before you start the conversion of your source Teradata FastLoad job scripts, make sure that you assign values for all substitution variables\.
 You can use AWS SCT to configure substitution variables in your Teradata scripts\.

 **To configure substitution variables in your FastLoad job script**

 1. When you add your source Teradata FastLoad job scripts to your AWS SCT project, choose **Substitution variables are used**\.
+For more information about adding these scripts, see [Adding FastLoad job scripts to your AWS SCT project](#CHAP-converting-fastload-rsql-create)\.

 1. For **Define variable format**, enter a regular expression that matches all substitution variables in your script\.

    For example, if the names of your substitution variables start with `${` and end with `}`, use the `\$\{\w+\}` regular expression\.
 To match substitution variables that start either with a dollar sign or a percent sign, use the `\$\w+|\%\w+` regular expression\.

    Regular expressions in AWS SCT conform to the Java regular expression syntax\.
-For more information, see [java\.util\.regex Class Pattern](https://docs.oracle.com/javase/6/docs/api/java/util/regex/Pattern.html) in the *Java documentation*\.
+For more information, see [java\.util\.regex Class Pattern](https://docs.oracle.com/javase/6/docs/api/java/util/regex/Pattern.html) in the Java documentation\.

 1. Choose **OK** to load scripts to your AWS SCT project, and then choose **OK** to close the **Load scripts** window\.

 1. In the left panel, expand the **Scripts** node\.
-Choose **FastLoad**, then choose your folder with scripts\.
+Choose **FastLoad**, and then choose your folder with scripts\.
 Open the context \(right\-click\) menu, and then choose **Export variables** under **Substitution variables**\.

    Also, you can export substitution variables for one script\.
 Expand your folder with scripts, choose your script, open the context \(right\-click\) menu, and choose **Export variables** under **Substitution variables**\.

-1. Enter the name of the comma\-separated values \(CSV\) file to save the substitution variables and choose **Save**\.
+1. Enter the name of the comma\-separated value \(CSV\) file to save the substitution variables, and then choose **Save**\.

 1. Open this CSV file and fill in the values for the substitution variables\.

-   Depending on the operating system, AWS SCT uses different format of a CSV file\.
+   Depending on the operating system, AWS SCT uses different formats for the CSV file\.
 The values in the file might be either enclosed in quotation marks or not\.
 Make sure that you use the same format for the values of substitution variables as the other values in the file\.
 AWS SCT can't import the CSV file with values in different formats\.

 1. Save the CSV file\.